PoliteStorm/WaveAnalysis/docs/paper/paper.md

 # Limitations
 - Sample sizes and replication: Some species have limited recording sessions; ongoing collections will increase N and enable cross‑site replication.
 - Generalizability: Results are from benchtop electrodes and selected species; portability to field sensors and broader taxa needs validation.
-- Statistics: Full permutation testing and bootstrapped CIs are being expanded across all analyses; the bioRxiv version will include finalized p‑values and intervals.
+- Statistics: Full permutation testing and bootstrapped CIs are being expanded across all analyses; finalized p‑values and intervals will be included in the next version.
-- Figures and benchmarks: The current draft references several figures and a cross‑method benchmark; the bioRxiv submission will include the complete SNR/concentration table, stimulus‑response plots, and comparative panels.
+- Figures and benchmarks: All core figures and tables are embedded; supplementary interactive assets are provided separately where appropriate.

 # References
 - Adamatzky, A. (2022).
 Fungal networks. https://pmc.ncbi.nlm.nih.gov/articles/PMC8984380/